 Official Website: https://codeanywhere.com/

 Codeanywhere is also a cloud-based and cross-platform IDE created with the help of JavaScript.
-Developers are able to write, edit, and run their projects directly from web browser, and code in 70+ programming languages.
-They can also connect their virtual machines via SSH or FT and it also allow to connect Google Drive, OneDrive or Dropbox using Codeanywhere.
+Developers can write, edit, and run their projects directly from web browsers, and code in 70+ programming languages.
+They can also connect their virtual machines via SSH or FT and it also allows them to connect to Google Drive, OneDrive, or Dropbox using Codeanywhere.

 Pros: